DrShahinstein/filmocabulary/README.md

 # Filmocabulary

-Filmocabulary is a Django application for building advanced English vocabulary from movies.
-It prioritizes B2-C2 words, phrasal verbs, idioms, and collocations, using B1 as a backfill tier when needed.
-Entries include English definitions and spoiler-safe example sentences.
-Saved vocabulary then powers algorithmic multiple-choice practice and per-word spaced-repetition progress without additional LLM calls.
+Filmocabulary is a smart vocabulary learning web-app that transforms film subtitles into personalized study materials.
+It automatically extracts rare and useful vocabulary from films, complete with definitions and real context, and helps you retain them using an algorithmic Spaced Repetition System (SRS).

 ## Features